Nau3D/nau/README.md

 # running

-* composerImGUI is an almost complete interface to NAU3D with ImGui
+* composerImGUI is an almost complete interface to NAU3D using GLFW and ImGui
 * nauGLUT provides a simple example of a GLUT application working with NAU3D